bubthegreat/proxmox-packer-terraform/README.md

 PS C:\Users\bubth\Development\homelab\terraform\roots\proxmox_server>
 ```

 # Notes

-This is workign on a windows box, but does not work on WSL2 because of the network forwarding shenanigans that packer requires for the cloud-init.
+This is working on a windows box, but does not work on WSL2 because of the network forwarding shenanigans that packer requires for the cloud-init.

 # TODO: